FredKSchott/esm-hmr/README.md

 );
 ```

-Sometimes, it's not possible to update an existing module without a reference to some dependency.
+Sometimes, it's not possible to update an existing module without a reference to its dependencies.
 If you pass an array of dependency import specifiers to your accept handler, those modules will be available to the callback via the `deps` property.
 Otherwise, the `deps` property will be empty.

 **USE CASE:** You need a way to reference your dependencies to update the current module.

-### `dispose(callback: ({data: any}) => void)`
+### `dispose(callback: () => void)`

 ```js
 document.head.appendChild(styleEl);